 The westernmost province of Bayan-Ulgii in Mongolia is inhabited by Turkic Kazakhs.

-Eagle Hunt is a part of Kazakh culture that trains and hunts golden eagles.
+Eagle Hunt is a part of Kazakh culture that trains and hunts with golden eagles.

 - Reindeer grazing.

-An ethnic minorities called "Tsaatan", live in the Taiga region near Lake Khuvsgul in Mongolia,
+An ethnic minority called the "Tsaatan", live in the Taiga region near Lake Khuvsgul in Mongolia,

 who breed reindeers.